 - experimental drugs

 - surgical and other medical treatments and procedures

 - educational interventions.

 Researchers may also conduct clinical trials to evaluate diagnostic or screening tests and new ways to detect and treat disease.

-*The word 'intervention' will be used to refer to interventions, treatments and tests throughout this website.
+*The word 'intervention' is used to refer to interventions, treatments and tests throughout this website.

-For assistance in determining whether your research project is a clinical trial, use this simple decision aid (PDF 71KB)
+For assistance in determining whether your research project is a clinical trial, use this decision aid (PDF 71KB).

 Applying for Clinical Trial Authorisation at the University of Tasmania

 If your project is a clinical trial, the next step is to determine what role the University of Tasmania is playing.